 K-12 Active Shooter Defense: How AlerT compares to Standard Response Protocol

 SafePlans’ AlerT (Assess, lockdown, evade, resist, Tell) is an active shooter defense and survival program that was specifically designed to align K-12 school with national best practices.
-Standard Response Protocol (SRP) is a program that attempts to standardized terminology and actions associated with emergencies.
+Standard Response Protocol (SRP) is a program that attempts to standardize terminology and actions associated with emergencies.